Eusebia Cosme: Death and legacy

 Cosme died on 11 July 1976 at Jackson Memorial Hospital in Miami, Florida.
 She was buried in Flagler Memorial Park's Sunset Mausoleum.
 Cosme's papers are housed at the Schomburg Center for Research in Black Culture at the New York Public Library in Harlem.
 The archival material was discovered in Mexico by Eileen Charbo, a writer and researcher who had been affiliated with the Kansas Historical Society.
 When Cosme was debilitated by a stroke in 1973 she left her effects and papers with the American Benevolent Society.
-Charbo attempted to have her costumes placed with the Smithsonian, but when they did not express interest, she donated the plain clothing to the Daughters of the American Revolution in Mexico, and contacted Jean Blackwell Hutson to see if the Schomburg center was interested in the remaining effects.
+Charbo attempted to have her costumes placed with the Smithsonian, but when they did not express interest, she donated the plain clothing to the Daughters of the American Revolution in Mexico, and contacted Jean Blackwell Hutson to see if the Schomburg Center was interested in the remaining effects.
 The archive has become an important resource for scholars in evaluating not only Afro-Caribbean identities, but the changing perceptions of the greater African diaspora.
-In 2013, Nydia Sarabia, a Cuban author, published a biography of Cosme, Eusebia Cosme, la rosa canela.
+In 2013, Nydia Sarabia, a Cuban author, published a biography of Cosme, titled Eusebia Cosme, la rosa canela.
 In 2015, Cosme was one of the figures celebrated during the 500th anniversary of Santiago de Cuba's founding.
 An exhibit, prepared by the City Historian from the office of preservation, featured the significant citizens who had influenced the cultural development of the city.